pulzze/autoflow-documentation/docs/ids/action-string-escape/tooltip.md

-This Action returns escaped string to be literally matched in a regex.
+Alters a string to be literally matched in a regex